-For those who are wondering, a GIF image will look similar to a Live Photo but the clarity of the picture might not be as good as the original Live Photo.
+For those who are wondering, a GIF image will look similar to a Live Photo, but the clarity of the picture might not be as good as the original Live Photo.

 View iPhone Live Photos on Windows 10 without additional software

-As said before, iPhone creates a MOV file as well as a JPEG image when you capture a Live Photo.
+As said before, the iPhone creates a MOV file as well as a JPEG image when you capture a Live Photo.
 The easiest way to view your Live Photos on your Windows 10 PC is to transfer these MOV files (connect your iPhone to PC > open File Explorer > iPhone > Internet storage > DCIM) to your PC and then double-click on a video file to play it using the default Films & TV app.
-We recommend use a video player that automatically plays all the videos in a folder (GOM player does this best) to quickly play all MOV files.
+We recommend using a video player that automatically plays all the videos in a folder (GOM player does this best) to quickly play all MOV files.

-After converting Live Photos to GIF files, transfer them to your Windows 10 PC to view them in the default Photos app or Windows Photo Viewer.
+After converting Live Photos to GIF files, transfer them to your Windows 10/11 PC to view them in the default Photos app or Windows Photo Viewer.

 Quite a few free utilities are around to convert videos to GIF files.
 Any GIF Animator, Free Video to GIF Converter, and Freemore Video to GIF Converter are some of the popular programs in this space.
 We used Any GIF Animator to convert Live Photos to GIF and were quite happy with the end result.

-Like most other programs, Any GIF Converter also allows you select frame rate, GIF size (in pixels), and dither method.
+Like most other programs, Any GIF Converter also allows you to select frame rate, GIF size (in pixels), and dither method.
 We suggest you play with these settings to get the best quality and size GIFs to view on your PC.

-Hope this helps!
+I hope this helps!